lenaRB/crml-compiler/DiagramGenerators/Instructions.md

 # CRML Class-Object Diagram Generator

-This project parses CRML files (with the latest CRML grammar) using ANTLR-generated JavaScript parsers and produces **class-object diagrams** in Draw.io (`.drawio`) format.
+This project parses CRML files (with the latest CRML grammar) using ANTLR-generated JavaScript parsers and produces **class-object/instance diagrams** in Draw.io (`.drawio`) format.

 ## Prerequisites